Skip to Content

 Worst Credit Cards for Nomads

 Almost everyone I know thinks they are rocking the points game with their co-branded credit card.
 What’s a co-branded credit card?
-A Delta American Express or Chase Marriott Visa are examples of co-branded credit cards.
+A Delta SkyMiles® Blue American Express Card or Marriott Bonvoy Boundless® Credit Card are examples of co-branded credit cards.
 I get it, you like Delta and you love Marriott, me too!

 The reason co-branded credit cards are the worst credit cards for nomads is because they lock your points up with a particular company.
 It’s hard to foresee your travel needs until you become a digital nomad, but Delta miles are not going to help get you from Cairo to Bangkok.
 Full-time travel will find you searching for flights from random corners of the globe.
 Having a diverse collection of airline partners to choose from is crucial.